Radiative neutrino mass generation and dark matter through vectorlike leptons: Numerical results

 In analogy with the inert doublet model \cite{Deshpande:1977rw,Barbieri:2006dq}, the effective Higgs-DM coupling $\lambda_{33'5}$ is given by $\lambda_{33'5} = \lambda_L \equiv \lambda_3 + \lambda_3' + \lambda_5$ for $m_{DM} \equiv m_H$ and $\lambda_{33'5} = \lambda_A \equiv \lambda_3 + \lambda_3' - \lambda_5$ for $m_{DM} \equiv m_A$.

 In the left panel of Fig.~\ref{figs}, we present the relic density as a function of the mass of the scalar DM candidates, $m_H$ (green) and $m_A$ (blue).
 The horizontal band denotes the $3\sigma$ range for cold DM as measured by the Planck satellite, see Eq.~(\ref{oh2}).
-For both candidates, the viable parameter space predominantly corresponds to heavy DM with masses above $700~\text{GeV}$, while most of the points outside this experimental band result in an under-abundance of DM.
+For both candidates, the viable parameter space predominantly corresponds to heavy DM with masses above $700~\text{GeV}$, while most of the points outside this experimental band result in an underabundance of DM.
 The right panel of Fig.~\ref{figs} displays the SI DM-nucleon scattering cross section as a function of the DM mass, considering only the parameter points consistent with the observed relic density from the left panel.
-Current exclusion limits from the XENONnT (dashed black line) and LZ (dashed red line) collaborations are shown, together with the projected neutrino floor (gray shaded region) from Ref.~\cite{OHare:2021utq}.
+Current exclusion limits from the XENONnT (dashed black line) and LZ (dashed red line) Collaborations are shown, together with the projected neutrino floor (gray shaded region) from Ref.~\cite{OHare:2021utq}.
 For DM masses below $1~\text{TeV}$, the dominant allowed candidate is the {\it CP}-even scalar $H^0$.
 Near $1~\text{TeV}$, both $H^0$ and $A^0$ candidates can satisfy the constraints of the relic density and direct detection.
-Parameter points beneath the neutrino floor are expected to remain undetectable in direct detection experiment.
+Parameter points beneath the neutrino floor are expected to remain undetectable in direct detection experiments.
 Conversely, scenarios with small Higgs-portal couplings that place them above the neutrino floor remain potentially accessible to collider searches.
-The constraints on the Higgs–DM couplings are shown in Fig.~\ref{figs2} for both candidates.
-The left panel corresponds to the scalar DM candidate $H^0$, where the relic density is plotted as a function of the Higgs-portal coupling $\lambda_L$, while the right panel shows the analogous result for the pseudoscalar candidate $A^0$ as a function of $\lambda_A$.
+The constraints on the Higgs-DM coupling are shown in Fig.~4 for the scalar DM candidate $H^0$, where the relic density is plotted as a function of the Higgs-portal coupling $\lambda_L$.
+As in inert doublet models, the scalar potential is invariant under the interchange $H^0 \leftrightarrow A^0$ accompanied by $\lambda_L \leftrightarrow \lambda_A$ (equivalently, a sign change of $\lambda_5$).
+This symmetry leaves the relevant annihilation and coannihilation cross sections unchanged, implying identical relic density predictions for the pseudoscalar candidate $A^0$.
+For this reason, we display only one representative panel.

-From the allowed parameter space, we select two representative benchmark points to carry out the neutrino phenomenology analysis presented in the next section.
-The chosen benchmark are